 - Remember that it can take up to 5 business days for your money to reflect in your bank account after Amazon releases payments.
 Take a look at the calendar and see if you accidentally counted weekends and non-working holidays.

 - Make sure that your bank account and credit card information is correct on the platform.
 Note that Amazon has a mandatory three-day security hold after bank information is added or updated, and within that time funds transfers cannot be carried out.

 - Your account may have a negative or zero balance at the time of payment, possibly due to selling fees or product refunds.
 In these cases, Amazon may charge your credit card instead to cover the selling fees.

 - Shipment for an order was not confirmed

 - Seller performance issues or suspicious activity on your account, which will be messaged to you directly by Amazon in your Performance Notifications.

 Amazon takes care of its sellers and does payouts on a regular basis while still making sure they’re looking out for customers as well by giving them enough time to assess the products you’ve sent them.
 When really necessary, the platform still gives sellers and options to get paid sooner!
 These are reasons why Amazon is taking over the world and is so ideal for both sellers and customers.

-If you’re reading this article, you’re probably a new Amazon seller!
+If you’re reading this article, you’re probably a new Amazon seller and are also interested in learning about Amazon FBA, so here’s my complete Amazon FBA guide to help you out.
 Continue to learn more about Amazon selling by reading the Sourcing Monster blog.